Sakshi2004-29/Water_Safe_Not_Safe/README.md

 ## 🏁 Conclusion

-AquaGuard provides a fast, efficient, and accurate way to determine water potability using machine learning.
+SafeSip provides a fast, efficient, and accurate way to determine water potability using machine learning.
 The system can be integrated into smart cities, IoT devices, and water treatment facilities.

 <br>